SecretX33/ImageToPdf/README.md

 ### 3. Resize images

-To resize the images resolution in the final PDF:
 ```
 java -jar "path/to/ImageToPdf.jar" FILE... --resize <imageResizeFactor>
 ```
 Replace `FILE...` with the paths to the images you want to convert.

 Use `--resize` option with a number to scale the image resolution by that factor (e.g., 0.5, 2.0), default is `1.0`.

 #### Example
 This example will reduce the image size to `75%` before adding them to the PDF.